ArtemPaskall/PROJECTION/README.md

 ## Demo

-Check out the live demo of the project [here](https://projection-zeta.vercel.app).
+Check out the live demo of the project (deployed on Vercel) [here](https://projection-zeta.vercel.app).

 ## 🛠 Tech Stack